ldn-softdev/Rpnn/README.md

 ### Essential SYNOPSIS:
-here's an example how to to create and train Rpnn for XOR, OR, AND problem (i.e. 3 output classes) with statically hardcoded data:
+here's an example how to to create and train Rpnn for XOR, OR, AND problem (i.e., 3 output classes) with statically hardcoded data:
 ```
     // ...
     // input patterns: